Vymo's 'Rise of AI' report highlights the the role of AI in transforming Insurance Distribution in 2023

 The report features interviews of top Insurance Leaders, summarizing the impact of artificial intelligence in optimizing insurance sales & distribution.

-SAN FRANCISCO, Dec.
-19, 2023 /PRNewswire/ -- Vymo, the Sales Engagement Platform of choice for global financial enterprises, has unveiled its latest report, 'Rise of AI in 2023.'
+SINGAPORE, Dec.
+20, 2023 /PRNewswire/ -- Vymo, the Sales Engagement Platform of choice for global financial enterprises, has unveiled its latest report, 'Rise of AI in 2023.'
 This report summarizes the transformative impact of AI on the insurance industry, providing a profound understanding of how AI tools are reshaping the landscape.

 The report, compiled after extensive conversations with insurance firms and financial services leaders, highlights the areas that are being disrupted through AI applications and the vast potential AI brings into Insurance distribution.
 For example, agent attrition is a significant challenge and AI may just have the key to understanding and preventing agent churn and hiring the right talent.